 - Important information and who we are

 We may receive your personal data via the following routes: (i) Direct interactions.
 You may give us your Identity, Contact and Financial Data by registering as a User on our Platform; (ii) Automated technologies or interactions.
 As you interact with our Platform and website, we will automatically collect Technical, Profile and Usage Data about your equipment, browsing actions and patterns; and (iii) Third parties or publicly available sources.
-We will receive personal data about you from various third parties and public sources such as insolvency practitioners or open-banking applications.
+We will receive personal data about you from various third parties and public sources such as insolvency practitioners, open-banking applications and public registers.
 Further details on the ways in which we may receive your personal data is set out in section 3 below.

 This website is not intended for children and we do not knowingly collect data relating to children.

 - Full name of legal entity: Cerebreon Technologies UK Limited